How to Install Rust on Debian 12/11/10

 During the installation process, you will be prompted to choose an installation option.
 Type 1 and hit Enter to proceed with the default installation.

-Next, you need to activate the Rust environment for your current shell session.
+Next, you must activate the Rust environment for your current shell session.
 This allows you to use Rust-related commands and tools.
 To activate the Rust environment, run the following commands:

 source ~/.cargo/env